jacekfilipczuk/Essay_SocialMediaAnalytics/README.md

 ===========================

 ##About
-This thesis presents a state of art of Social Media Analytics.
+This essay presents a state of art of Social Media Analytics.
 It describes the most popular challanges at the moment and the most used tools and methods utilized for these challanges.

 ##Language